Doctoral Studies

 - The following course formats are not considered as courses teaching academic skills in methodological or theoretical aspects: Bachelor seminars, language courses, conference attendances (see below).

-- Attendance of and presentation given at an international conference: students may request financial support from the GSL for attending conferences.
+- Attendance of and presentation given at an international conference: candidates may request financial support from the GSL for attending conferences.

 All course and conference attendance and any presentations given at colloquia should be certified by the course organiser.
 This can be done using either certificates of attendance issued by the event organiser or GSL certificates of credit (see download).
 All certificates of attendance can be submitted to the GSL either together with the annual progress reports, where they will be archived, or alternatively may be submitted at the end of the period of doctoral study.

-- The first supervisor is responsible for the academic supervision.
-The first supervisor needs to be chosen from among the professorial staff of the Faculty of Humanities and Social Sciences of the Universit of Lucerne.
-Admission to the doctoral studies is only possible with a joint supervision agreement (template can be found under "Admission") co-signed by the designated first supervisor.
+The first supervisor is responsible for academic supervision.
+This supervisor must be chosen from among the professorial staff of the Faculty of Humanities and Social Sciences.
+A written supervision agreement is required for admission.
+You can find the form under Admisson to Doctoral Studies.

-Students registering in the spring semester must submit their first progress report by 1 April of the following year.
+Candidates registering in the spring semester must submit their first progress report by 1 May of the following year.

-Students registering in the autumn semester must submit their first progress report by 1 October of the following year.
+Candidates registering in the autumn semester must submit their first progress report by 1 November of the following year.

-The progress report must be prepared using the GSL form and signed by the doctoral student and his/her supervisor.
+The progress report is signed by the doctoral candidate as well as their supervisor.
 Alternatively to a signature, the veracity of details listed in the progress report can be confirmed via e-mail (with the progress report in question attached to the e-mail).

 Template Progress Report (Version Jan.
 2022)